omggga/macbook-quick-diagnostics/README.md

 - Terminal access with `sudo`
 - [`smartmontools`](https://brew.sh) (will be installed automatically if missing)
 - Internet connection (optional, for model decoding)
+- Xcode Command Line Tools (will prompt to install if missing)

 ---